Applied AI

 • Task decomposition and orchestration: modular agents (perception, geometry reasoning, unit normalization, quantity computation, BOM linking, and quality assurance) communicate via well-defined data contracts and event streams.

-• Self-healing and fallback: when an agent detects low confidence or an anomaly, control returns to a human-in-the-loop or triggers an escalation workflow with rationale preserved for auditability.
+• Self-healing and fallback: when an agent detects low confidence or an anomaly, control returns to a human-in-the-loop or triggers an escalation workflow with preserved rationale for auditability.

 • Data lineage and provenance: every decision point and data transformation is recorded to enable traceability from raw drawings to final QTO outputs.